Statistical Advantages of Oblique Randomized Decision Trees and Forests: Proofs

 \begin{proof}[Proof of Theorem \ref{t:rate1_Mondrian}] Under the assumptions of the theorem, by the bias-variance decomposition \eqref{e:bias-var}, Lemma \ref{l:fixed_x_bias_bnd} and Lemma 20 in \cite{OReillyTran2021minimax}, we have the following upper bound on the risk of the weighted Mondrian tree estimator $\hat{f}_n$:

 By Lemma \ref{l:diam_mondrian}, we also have the upper bound

 We next bound the expectation in the variance upper bound.
-Let $Z_{\lambda}$ be the typical cell of a STIT with directional distribution \eqref{e:phi_weighted_mondrian} and lifetime $\lambda$.
+Let $Z_{\lambda}$ be the typical cell of a STIT with directional distribution \eqref{e:phi_weighted_mondrian} and lifetime $\lambda$ as defined in \eqref{e:campbell}.
 Then, the support function of the typical cell $Z := Z_1$ is given by where $T_1, \ldots T_d$ are independent and $T_i \sim \exp(\omega_i)$.
 By the formula for mixed volumes of a zonoid from \cite[p.~614]{weil},

 and $\EE[V(W[k], Z[d-k])] = \frac{1}{\binom{d}{d-k}}\sum_{i_1, \ldots, i_{d-k}}^{\neq} \prod_{j=1}^{d-k} \frac{1}{\omega_{i_j}}$.
 Thus, by Lemma 6 in \cite{OReillyTran2021minimax},

 Using the fact that the associated zonoid for the weighted Mondrian is the hyperrectangle we see that $\mathrm{vol}_d(\Pi) = \prod_{i=1}^d \omega_i$, and thus,